 While performing elasticsearch monitoring, it is critical to keep performance issues caused by high network traffic at bay.
 Elasticsearch nodes use thread pools to manage how threads consume memory and CPU.
 Important thread pools to monitor include: search, index, merge, and bulk.Thread pool issues can be caused by a large number of pending requests or a single slow node as well as a thread pool rejection.

 With Applications Manager Elasticsearch application monitoring tool, gain system-wide visibility into resource utilization, application performance, and operational health of your Elasticsearch infrastructure.
-Take our 30-day free trial now.
+Take a free trial today.